Microneedling vs. Professional Dermapen Treatments

 It works just like microneedling devices, but with one big difference—it's fully automated.
 No need to manually roll or stamp; the device does the work for you.

-Comparative Difference of Cosmetics Technologies: Microneedling vs. Derma Pens
+Comparative Difference of Beauty Tech Tools: Microneedling vs. Derma Pens

 Operation